Skip to Main Content

 Carry-on Baggage

-• If there is no stowage space in cabin, your musical instrument will have to be checked-in.
+• If there is no available cabin space at the time of boarding, your musical instrument will need to be checked in.

 Notes